MichaelSebero/Productivity-Mode/README.md

 ## Directions

-> I suggest to run this program through the console with tmux.

 .
 Run tmux

 .
-Type python3 /home/folder/Productivity-Mode.py
+Type python3 /directory/to/Productivity-Mode.py

 .
 Type what application you want closed

 .
-The application of your choosing won't be able to launch for 2 hours.
+The application of your choosing won't be able to launch for 2 hours